Robert Bresson

 Info

-Robert Bresson (25 September 1901 – 18 December 1999) was a French film director.
-Known for his ascetic approach, Bresson contributed notably to the art of cinema; his non-professional actors, ellipses, and sparse use of scoring have led his works to be regarded as preeminent examples of minimalist film.
+Robert Bresson (French: [ʁɔbɛʁ bʁɛsɔ̃]; 25 September 1901 – 18 December 1999) was a French filmmaker.
+Known for his ascetic approach, Bresson made a notable contribution to the art of cinema; his non-professional actors, ellipses, and sparse use of scoring have led his works to be regarded as preeminent examples of minimalist film.
+Much of his work is known for being tragic in story and nature.
 Bresson is among the most highly regarded filmmakers of all time.
-He has the most number (seven) of films in the Top 250 list of greatest films ever made published by Sight and Sound in 2012.
-His works A Man Escaped (1956), Pickpocket (1959) and Au hasard Balthazar (1966) were ranked among the 100 greatest films ever made in the 2012 Sight & Sound critics' poll.
-Other films of his, such as Mouchette (1967) and L'Argent (1983), also received many votes.
+He has the highest number of films (seven) that made the 2012 Sight and Sound critics' poll of the Greatest Films of All Time.
+His works A Man Escaped (1956), Pickpocket (1959) and Au hasard Balthazar (1966) were ranked among the top 100, and other films like Mouchette (1967) and L'Argent (1983) also received many votes.
 Jean-Luc Godard once wrote, "He is the French cinema, as Dostoevsky is the Russian novel and Mozart is German music."
-Source: Wikipedia
+Description above from the Wikipedia article Robert Bresson, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Date of Birth